SC House subcommittee to discuss giving teachers immediate access to vaccine

 The bill has been introduced and read in the SC House, but has not been passed.

-The House’s subcommittee will meet after the House adjourns today.
-The subcommittee plans to meet one and a half hours after adjournment of the House or 2:30 p.m. (whichever is later).
+The House’s subcommittee will meet after the House adjourns Tuesday.
+The subcommittee plans to meet one and a half hours after adjournment of the House or at 2:30 p.m. (whichever is later).